Celebrating our 2021 News Literacy Change-Makers

-In recognition of their outstanding achievements over the past school year, the News Literacy Project (NLP) has named the recipients of its 2020 educator, journalist and student of the year awards.
+In recognition of their outstanding achievements during an unprecedented and challenging school year, the News Literacy Project (NLP) has named the recipients of its 2021 educator, journalist and students of the year awards.
 We recognize these honorees as having distinguished themselves in their commitment to news literacy in their classrooms, in their professions and in their daily lives.
 We also acknowledge their efforts as leading voices in support of news literacy education.

-Read about the accomplished teachers who were finalists for the 2020 Educator of the Year Award:
+Read about the impressive students who were finalists for the 2021 Gwen Ifill Student of the Year Awards.

 John S. Carroll Journalist of the Year